CultureHistoryFlag of Iceland: A Symbol of Heritage and Pride

 Jorgen Jorgensen, also known as Jörundur “Hundadagakonungur”, introduced the first Icelandic national flag on July 12th, 1809.
 Its appearance significantly differed from the contemporary flag we recognize today.
 This version featured a deep blue background adorned with three white codfish positioned in the top-left corner.
 Even though it was a bizarre sight, it did highlight Iceland’s blue waters and one of the country’s main dishes.
 The flag lasted a short time since Jorgen only ruled Iceland for a few weeks after that.

-Fast forward to 1870 when Sigurður Guðmundsson presented the next flag to Iceland.
+Fast forward to 1870, when Sigurður Guðmundsson presented the next flag to Iceland.
 Popular among students advocating for Iceland's independence.
-This flag did not have fish on it, however, it did still have a vibrant blue background.
+This flag did not have fish on it; however, it still had a vibrant blue background.
 Instead of stripes or colors, this flag had a large white falcon right in the middle of it.
-The falcon was a symbol for Iceland rising up and hopefully one day gaining their freedom.
+The falcon was a symbol of Iceland rising up and, hopefully, one day gaining their freedom.

 1897, the Hvítbláinn Iceland Flag